Harvard SEAS logo

 First-Year Exploration

-Class of 2027 Welcome!
+Class of 2028 Welcome!
 Please check our concentration requirements.
 In particular, we recommend that first-year students who place into the Math 18-55 level (i.e., do not need to take Math Ma/1a/1b) take a linear algebra course in the first-year fall term, instead of multivariate calculus.
 See mathematical preparation for more information and specific course recommendations.

 Welcome to Harvard!
 We’re glad you’re interested in Computer Science.
 This page contains some specific advice for which courses you can take in the first year.
 Some more information is on our FAQ, while the requirements for the CS concentration are detailed here.
 In addition, the CS Peer Concentration Advisors and our CS undergraduate Piazza forum are excellent places to get answers from fellow students.
+Information about SEAS advising events for first-years and sophomores can be found on our Canvas site.

 If you would like to explore a concentration in Computer Science, a great way to begin is by taking CS and Math courses in your first year.
 If, however, you don’t discover Computer Science until your sophomore year, it’s not too late to start.